vladyslavbohachev/SFTP_Auth_and_files_downloader/README.md

-# SFTP Auth and files downloader
+# SFTP authentication and files downloader
 Using SSH paramiko to auth on an SFTP Server without any security certificate to download, filter and delete files.

 ```python